Mahmoud-Git123/COURSEWORK-Javascript-DNA-Sequences/README.md

-# COURSEWORK-Javascript-DNA-Sequences
+University coursework - Javascript
+- Author: Mahmoud A.
+- Language: Javascript
-Javascript code implemented (explicitly without the use of loops) to find the number of various DNA base matches given a sequence file.
+- Focus: Javascript code implemented (explicitly without the use of loops) to find the number of various DNA base matches given a sequence file.